 3. Dry your knife

 Although it is okay to leave a knife to air-dry, it is best if you wipe it dry.
-Doing so will ensure that your knife is safe from rust.
+Doing so will ensure your knife safe from rust.
 Plus, you can place it in a safe place right afterward because it is already dry.

 For drying, you can use absorbent towels.
 Paper towels work the best, so I highly recommend them.